newlinedotco/FlappySwift/AWS_README.md

     }
     ```

+    Here we have added functions to record how many times users are opening the high scores screen, how many times user is playing the game and if the user is a new login or a returning user.

-- Next, we call these functions from the appropriate places.
+- Next, we call these functions from the appropriate places where we identify the occurance of these events.

     Step 1: Call `logShowHighScore()` from `onHighScoresClicked()` method: